-The Finnish curriculum emphasizes the learning of skills, both social and academic.
-Social skills can best be learnt in a group of peers, and therefore, it is important that students do not take extra leave outside school vacations.
+The Finnish curriculum emphasises the learning of skills, both social and academic.
+Social skills can best be learnt in a group of peers and therefore, it is important that students do not take extra leave outside school vacations.

-However, if there is a need for extra leave, it must be applied for at least 2 working days in advance.
-Student Leave Request Forms can be found on the school website and at the front desk in the Main Lobby.
-The Class Teacher can approve leave up to 3 days, while longer leave must also be approved by the Vice Principal.
-First, the teacher writes his/her comments in the form to inform the Vice Principal and the parents how learning arrangements have been organized, followed by the Vice Principal's signature.
+However, if there is a need for extra leave, it must be applied for at least two working days in advance.
+Student Leave Request Forms can be found on the school website and at the front desk in the main lobby.
+The class teacher can approve leave up to three days, while longer leave must also be approved by the vice principal.
+First, the teacher writes his/her comments in the form to inform the vice principal and the parents of how learning arrangements have been organised, followed by the vice principal's signature.
 Parents are responsible for ensuring student progress during absences.
 This will include but is not limited to making sure the students finish all assignments given to them.
 In the case of prolonged absences for medical reasons, the school requires a doctor's certificate.